ebadinjohn/data_science_r/README.md

 these are working class or retired tenants who have no jobs or refuse to work or are unable work and _**tenants in social-rented housing on long-term tenancies**_ – these are old or retiree tenants that have no houses or are unable to rent one at market price.
-### Codes for this project are presented as follows:
+### Codes for this project are presented as follows above:
 - Data preparation codes
 - Classification codes
 - ARM codes